Syan-Lin/CV/_pages/about.md

 2. Visualized trajectory data to analyze the trajectory behavior of vessels in the sea area.
 3. Conducted correlation analysis between hydrological factors and vessel behavior, and analyze the impact of hydrological factors on vessel behavior.
 4. Designed a model that utilizes multi-source data and data fusion to predict the future trajectory of vessels.
+5. Adjusting hyperparameters and trained the model.

 **Fishing Effort Distribution Prediction**, 2022.11-Present, Research Member

 1. Preprocessing of raw data, Using statistical methods to map data into grids.
 2. Visualized fishing effort distribution and identified environmental factors that affect it.
 3. Designed a module that extracts the spatial feature of the sea areas.
+4. Trained the model of baseline.

 **VMS Dataset Toolkit**, 2023.05-Present, Research Leader